 After considering, among other things, the reduced volatility in the market for the Company's investments and some improvement in the U.S. economic outlook, on July 30, 2020, the Board authorized a distribution on the Company's common stock that was paid to stockholders of record as of July 31, 2020.
-The gross distribution was 1/12th of \$0.8576 per share for all classes of shares, and the net distribution was reduced for certain share classes for applicable class-specific expenses.
-The Company declared a distribution to stockholders of record as of August 31, 2020 in the gross amount of 1/12th of \$0.88 per share for all classes of shares.
-For stockholders of record as of September 30, 2020, October 31, 2020, November 30, 2020 and December 31, 2020, the Company declared a distribution in the gross amount of 1/12th of \$0.90 per share for all classes of shares.
-The amount of distributions the Company may pay in the future is not certain.
+The table below presents the aggregate annualized and monthly distributions declared on common stock by record date for all classes of shares since the Company resumed paying distributions.